jonnonz1/nz-statute-book/acts/public/2004/judicial-conduct-commissioner-and-judicial-conduct-panel-act-2004.md

 ### 15 Commissioner must conduct preliminary examination
-(1) The Commissioner must conduct a preliminary examination of each complaint and form an opinion as to whether— (a) the subject matter of the complaint, if substantiated, could warrant consideration of the removal of the Judge from office; or
+(1) The Commissioner must conduct a preliminary examination of each complaint and form an opinion as to whether— (a) there are any grounds for exercising his or her power under section 15A to take no further action in respect of the complaint; or
-  (b) there are any grounds for dismissing the complaint under section 16(1).
+  (b) there are any grounds for dismissing the complaint under section 16; or (c) the subject matter of the complaint, if substantiated, could warrant referral of the complaint to the Head of Bench under section 17; or
+  (d) the subject matter of the complaint, if substantiated, could warrant consideration of the removal of the Judge from office by way of a recommendation under section 18.
 (2) In the course of the preliminary examination, the Commissioner may seek the Judge's response to the complaint.
 (3) In conducting a preliminary examination, the Commissioner must act in accordance with the principles of natural justice.
 (4) For the purpose of a preliminary examination, the Commissioner may—